AmerJadid/wonderadvisory/index.md

 # Wonder Advisory.

 Straightforward, honest, financial advice.
-We are a financial advisory that focuses on FP&A, Captal Buidgeting, and overall Financial Literacy.
+We are an advisory firm that focuses on financial planning and Analysis (FP&A), capital budgeting, and overall Financial Literacy.